kkpan11/apple-llvm-project/DEMO.md

 mainly by speeding up the linker and reducing I/O when writing out the smaller `.o` files during cached compilation.
 It also speeds up tablegen, of course.

-#### Manual configuration for other branches
+#### FIXME: Manual configuration for other branches

-If the branch being built isn't CAS-aware:
+If the branch being built isn't CAS-aware, you should be able to add the options directly.
+However, the `-fdepscan-prefix-map` options currently interfere with CMake's configuration.

 ```
 % CLANG="$TOOLCHAIN"/usr/bin/clang